1ynxy/mesh-net/README.md

 ## introduction, aims & objectives

+### host-clients structure

 Traditional video game networks are single-host many-client constructs.
 This requires the host to act differently to the clients in that it handles new connections and disconnects, collates information, and acts upon client input.
 Not only does this result in more work for developers, in order to keep both server and client programs up to date and compatible, but also the server instance has to be hosted temporarily, or in some cases indefinitely, by either the developers of the game or by the players themselves.
 This latter option is often referred to as community hosted server solutions.
 Both options have advantages and disadvantages for both the developers and the users.

 // INSERT DIAGRAM OF TRADITIONAL HOST-CLIENTS NETWORK STRUCTURE

+### dedicated versus community

 Many developers do not opt to offer these server programs to the community, such as in Grand Theft Auto Five, because the design of the game requires more control over how the game is interacted with.
 Widely distributed server software that allows any user to host a game often is quickly reverse-engineered or modified in order to influence the gameplay or virtual world.
 In situations in which advantages can be gained through micro-transactions such modifications can negate the need to pay, resulting in a loss of profit, but server software modification by users can also be advantageous.
 In the case of games such as Minecraft, especially the Java based client, user modification is a major selling point offering many times more hours of gameplay than vanilla gameplay can.
 User modifications can add missing features, fix bugs, improve performance, or substitute gameplay modes entirely.

+### server authoritative

 Whether developer hosted or community hosted, in this form of network the server is nearly always authoritative.
 This means that information received from a client is not regarded as truth, but checked against peer inputs and other factors.
 If a client is found to be sending inputs which do not seem legitimate and might give the player an unfair advantage over other players they can be singled out and either reprimanded or removed from the network.
 The server is much less likely to be modified in order to give false information than a client is, which improves the security of this network structure significantly over alternatives.

+### mesh-network architecture

 An alternative network structure is that of a mesh network.
 In a mesh network there is no central host; all peers are connected directly to each other or to another peer that is connected to the network.
 In a full mesh network each and every peer is connected to each other, creating a large number of redundant connections, but ensuring connection at all times to every other member of the network.
 In a partial mesh network some peers may be connected to other peers directly, but not to all.
 All data must then be forwarded around the network until every member has received it.
 Although this latter option reduces the number of connections that each peer has to handle at any one time, the amount of time processing the data transmitted is increased as they have to both receive and forward packets.
 A single dropped connection can also isolate a single peer, or even a number of peers, if no redundant connections are made.
-With the right information a reconnection attempt can be made, but this might still result in missed packets or downtime for the disconnected peer.
+With the right information a reconnect attempt can be made, but this can still result in missed packets or downtime for the disconnected peer.

 // INSERT DIAGRAM OF MESH-NETWORK BOTH FULL & PARTIAL

-The target of this project is to construct a partial mesh network without redundancies, instead including network imaging that allows for reconnection attempts to be made.
-This will reduce the number of connections each peer has to handle, but might introduce unreliable aspects to the network.
-As this is only a demonstration the aim is not to be completely reliable, but to prove that this structure is fast enough, yet light enough, to run on user machines without impacting performance unacceptably.

-This network imaging will require the development of a protocol that will run on top of TCP or UDP that can differentiate game data and network packets.
-These network packets will be utilised in the construction of a network tree on each peer that will provide the required information for message targeting and autonomous reconnection handling.
-This network tree will have to be persistent across the network, meaning that new connections must be able to receive the serialised network image, parse it, and then add themselves to the network, broadcasting this event to the rest of the network.
-This is a basic form of data persistence in a mesh network; a concept which will also be employed in the game state syncing itself.
-This network image could potentially also be used to reduce the amount of data bouncing around the network.
-If each packet includes target and source identification it can be forwarded only to peers which are in the direct path to the target peer.
-In this way an advantage can be gained over traditional network structures.

-Using this constructed network image, the library will handle reconnection and load balancing autonomously.
-Information on an active peer's address, port forward status, and current load can be used to pick an appropriate target to attempt reconnection.
-Any children that the disconnected peer owns will have to be serialised and sent to the new host if connection is regained, eliminating the need for all disconnected peers in the hierarchy to reconnect.
-The amount of time that this operation takes is important, as it will determine the number of packets missed.
-It might instead be possible for disconnected peers to drop persistent data and request a new game state image upon reconnection to the network.
-This will negate the potential issues that reconnection presents, but will increase the load upon the new host and the network as a whole as more data is transmitted.
+### mesh-network potential pitfalls

 There are multiple major pitfalls with both this network architecture and the method used that will be addressed but not solved in the demonstration.
 The first is the issue of authority.
 As there is no one central device that is not a user, there is no viable peer that can be selected as an authoritative member of the network.
 Every peer has the same level of trust, and so the network is open to exploitation.
 One potential solution to this problem is to provide versions of the client which do not act as in-game entities, but continue to interact with the network as is normal.
 These clients will be able to compare and analyse inputs from all peers connected to the network and will be able to single out potential malicious devices.
 Other solutions include industry standard methods of anti-tampering, such as hashing game files and comparing results with expected hashes or those of peers in the network.
 Unfortunately a number of these methods are no longer applicable with no central authority.

 A second hurdle which will not be solved is a problem with handling connections between devices that are on different networks and devices that are on the same network, or devices on Local Area Network (LAN) versus devices on Wide Area Network (WAN).
 Any users that wish to be accessible from outside of their local network must port-forward the connection on their router.
 The only way to test if this port forward is active is to connect to the device from outside of the network, which complicates the process considerably.
-Listing device accessibility in the network image is a must, as this information is required when picking a new target for reconnection.
+Listing device accessibility in the network image is a must, as this information is required when picking a new target for reconnect.
 A number of complex scenarios can arise from this problem, one of which is described below.

-// INSERT DIAGRAM & EXPLANATION OF PORT-FORWARDED ROOT-HOST|CHILD RECONNECTION
+// INSERT DIAGRAM & EXPLANATION OF PORT-FORWARDED ROOT-HOST|CHILD RECONNECT

 Another major problem occurs when the root, or first, node disconnects from the network.
 As this is the first node to join the network it should be at the top of the hierarchy.
 If it has multiple children, a race condition of sorts will be created, as each of the children search for a new host.
 In particularly unfortunate circumstances each peer might attempt to connect to a node that is lower in the hierarchy of each other, creating a loop in which messages might get trapped.
 The first solution that comes to mind is for each host to elect a child to take its position should it disconnect, or to rank children by the order in which position inheritance should occur.

 // INSERT DIAGRAM OF PEER RECONNECT RACE CONDITION

+### network architecture justification

+//

+### project goals

+The target of this project is to construct a partial mesh network without redundancies, instead including network imaging that allows for reconnect attempts to be made.
+This will reduce the number of connections each peer has to handle, but might introduce unreliable aspects to the network.
+As this is only a demonstration the aim is not to be completely reliable, but to prove that this structure is fast enough, yet light enough, to run on user machines without impacting performance unacceptably.

+This network imaging will require the development of a protocol that will run on top of TCP or UDP that can differentiate game data and network packets.
+These network packets will be utilised in the construction of a network tree on each peer that will provide the required information for message targeting and autonomous reconnect handling.
+This network tree will have to be persistent across the network, meaning that new connections must be able to receive the serialised network image, parse it, and then add themselves to the network, broadcasting this event to the rest of the network.
+This is a basic form of data persistence in a mesh network; a concept which will also be employed in the game state syncing itself.
+This network image could potentially also be used to reduce the amount of data bouncing around the network.
+If each packet includes target and source identification it can be forwarded only to peers which are in the direct path to the target peer.
+In this way an advantage can be gained over traditional network structures.

+Using this constructed network image, the library will handle reconnect and load balancing autonomously.
+Information on an active peer's address, port forward status, and current load can be used to pick an appropriate target to attempt reconnect.
+Any children that the disconnected peer owns will have to be serialised and sent to the new host if connection is regained, eliminating the need for all disconnected peers in the hierarchy to reconnect.
+The amount of time that this operation takes is important, as it will determine the number of packets missed.
+It might instead be possible for disconnected peers to drop persistent data and request a new game state image upon reconnect to the network.
+This will negate the potential issues that reconnect presents, but will increase the load upon the new host and the network as a whole as more data is transmitted.
-This project aims to provide a "plug & play" capable solution to handling dynamic mesh networks for communicating game state data.
-In this instance a mesh network is that which does not contain any central device for data collation or connection handling.
-All peers are equal, and might be connected to the network through any existing, accessible node.

-In order to provide a library that is as easy as possible to use for programmers who might not have studied network programming certain aspects will be abstracted.
+This project aims to provide a "plug & play" solution to handling dynamic mesh networks for communicating game state data.
+In order to provide a library that is as accessible as possible certain aspects will be abstracted.
 Sockets, for example, will be hidden, and peers will instead be addressed using Unique User Identification Numbers (UUIDs) which are consistent across the network.
 Events will be reduced to connections and disconnections.
-Reconnections will be handled as autonomously as possible, requiring no, or little, intervention by the user of the library.
-The primary protocol that differentiates network events and game data, and communicates message targets and sources,  will be hidden.
-Although this has the potential to reduce the capabilities of the library as a whole, it will hopefully open up use to programmers with less experience in the lower level handling of such systems.
+Reconnecting will be handled as autonomously as possible, requiring little or no intervention by the user.
+The primary protocol that differentiates network events and game data and communicates message targets and sources will be hidden.
+Although this has the potential to reduce the flexibility of the library it will hopefully open up use to programmers with less experience in the lower level handling of such systems.

+### unattainable targets

+//

+### deliverable

+//

 ## theory, design, & methodology

+### target device architecture

+// discussion of language & build tools
+//

+### posix versus win32

+// compatibility with architectures & availability
+// differences in implementation
+//

+### required libraries

+// window handling & graphics / opengl
+// sockets & file descriptors
+// architecture agnostic
+//

+### socket handling & file descriptors

+// file descriptor sets
+// server & client merger
+// select versus poll
+//

+### threading & blocking

+// non-blocking calls
+// multi-threaded using conditional variables
+// mutex protections
+//

+### network structure

+// list versus tree
+// individual nodes
+//

+### mesh protocol

+// fixed versus dynamic header
+// human readable
+// targets and sources
+// packet types
+//

+### network event breakdown

+// list of network events and ids
+// description of each
+//

+### basic network imaging

+// serialisation & parsing
+//

+### connection handshake

+// packet order in back and forth upon new connection
+// initiator
+//

+### addressing peers

+// local sockets to unique user identification numbers
+//

+### ip address grepping

+// new connection informing network of used target address
+// range of methods for getting an ip address
+//

+### reconnect events

+// picking appropriate targets
+// managing skipped packets
+// options for handling children
+//

+### load balancing

+// picking appropriate targets
+// similarities to handling reconnects
+// advantages over losing and regaining connection
+//

+### TO BE REORDERED

 In order to create a fully decentralised mesh network all members of the network must be treated the same.
 Each node in the network will have to be as self-sufficient as possible.
 There is no one device that allocates identification numbers or target nodes to new connections.
 There is no one device that handles user input from each peer.
 There is no one source of information on the network structure.
 Instead, these tasks will have to be accomplished collaboratively, using a range of handshaking techniques designed to communicate information in the correct order.